justanormalmaker/OPENDRUMS/README.md

 <img src="https://github.com/user-attachments/assets/54658d91-32e2-442c-8c32-121d656a3f97"/>

-In the schematic we found the **arduino nano, the buttons grid, the two buttons for programming, the volume potentiometer, LED indicators, the DFPlayermini circuit, the battery charger/boost converter circuit, and the OLED display**.
+In the schematic we found the **Arduino Nano, the buttons grid, the two buttons for programming, the volume potentiometer, LED indicators, the DFPlayermini circuit, the battery charger/boost converter circuit, and the OLED display**.

 The **battery charger/boost converter circuit** is what gives stable **5V power** to the board and allow to charge a **3.7V LiPo (Lithium Polymer battery)**.
 The circuit is based on the **AP5900 IC**, a chinese chip used in power-banks and similar products.
 This specific IC requires little additional components to work **(Some capacitors, an inductor coil, a diode, and two LEDs)** and does the work of 3 ICs in 1.
 This circuit is connected directly to the 5V pin of the arduino through a **switch** that allows you to choose between **OFF/Charge and ON mode**:
 * **ON Mode** - The board is powered by the battery.